GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

   is enabled, the wand icon is disabled.

 The **Show axis aligned BVH**, **Show instance transform**, and **Show wireframe** checkboxes are also present, along with the culling mode combo box.

-But in traversal counter rendering mode, the selected culling mode plays the part of the frontface/backface triangle culling flags passed to the trace ray call in the shader.
+In traversal counter rendering mode, the selected culling mode plays the part of the frontface/backface triangle culling flags passed to the trace ray call in the shader.
 This means that the culling behavior can be overridden or modified for each instance via instance flags.

+In other words, the instance flags set up for the instance in the application will override the UI settings, and not the other way round.

+For example, the culling mode ray flags set up in RRA will only have an effect if D3D12_RAYTRACING_INSTANCE_FLAG_TRIANGLE_CULL_DISABLE or VK_GEOMETRY_INSTANCE_TRIANGLE_FACING_CULL_DISABLE_BIT_KHR are not set.

 Camera controls
 ~~~~~~~~~~~~~~~